-The Florida burrowing owl was classified as a threatened species by the FWC on January 11, 2017.
-Burrowing owls are small, ground-dwelling owls that can reach a length of eight inches and a wingspan of 21 inches.
+The Florida burrowing owl is a state threatened species.
+Burrowing owls are small, grounddwelling owls that can reach a length of eight inches and a wingspan of 21 inches.
 Florida burrowing owls have a brown body and wings with white speckles, a white chin, long legs, and large yellow eyes.
 Their typical habitat includes open prairies, pastures, and agricultural fields.
 Burrowing owls are known to revitalize inactive burrows, including tortoise burrows, and often move between burrows during the non-nesting season.

 The FNAI Standard Data Report identified the Florida burrowing owl as having the potential to occur within the study areas but did not report any documented occurrences.
-No Florida burrowing owls were observed during site reconnaissance.
-The Florida burrowing owl has a low probability of occurrence within the study areas.
-Formal burrowing owl surveys are not anticipated at this time.
-If an owl burrow is discovered during construction, the FWC will be contacted to coordinate a permitting approach.
+Although, no Florida burrowing owls were observed during site reconnaissance, as many as six alternative pond sites contained open fields or pastures.
+In addition, the presence of gopher tortoise burrows and other mammal burrows was confirmed along the Mainline Study Area and on many of the alternative pond sites.
+Therefore, the Florida burrowing owl has a moderate probability of occurrence within the study areas.
+Surveys for the Florida burrowing owl will be conducted prior to construction.
+If it is determined individuals or nest areas are found and could be impacted by the project, FDOT will coordinate with FWC to determine appropriate avoidance and minimization measures during construction.
 For these reasons, there is no adverse effect anticipated to the Florida burrowing owl.